joanpablo/reactive_forms/README.md

 }
 ```

-And of course you can access to a nested **FormGroup** as following:
+And of course, you can access a nested **FormGroup** as follows:

 ```dart
 FormGroup personalForm = form.control('personal');
 ```

-A simple way to create a wizard is for example to wrap a [PageView](https://api.flutter.dev/flutter/widgets/PageView-class.html) within a **ReactiveForm** and each _Page_ inside the [PageView](https://api.flutter.dev/flutter/widgets/PageView-class.html) can contains a **ReactiveForm** to collect specific data.
+A simple way to create a wizard is, for example, to wrap a [PageView](https://api.flutter.dev/flutter/widgets/PageView-class.html) within a **ReactiveForm**, and each _Page_ inside the [PageView](https://api.flutter.dev/flutter/widgets/PageView-class.html) can contain a **ReactiveForm** to collect specific data.

-## Dynamic forms with **FormArray**
+## Dynamic Forms with **FormArray**

 FormArray is an alternative to **FormGroup** for managing any number of unnamed controls.
-As with **FormGroup** instances, you can dynamically insert and remove controls from **FormArray** instances, and the form array instance value and validation status is calculated from its child controls.
+As with **FormGroup** instances, you can dynamically insert and remove controls from **FormArray** instances, and the form array instance value and validation status are calculated from its child controls.

 You don't need to define a _key_ for each control by _name_, so this is a great option if you don't know the number of child values in advance.